sowcow/blog/content/posts/taming.md

 So it is more warm and comfortable quality of picture in this case.
 After watching two modern space movies previously there is no surprise, but I beleive it is quality of the movie too.
+It is wild but in more natural way because it is a comedy.

 Then comedy and wild story aspect got me interested to the middle of the movie.